Kinloss Barracks: Barracks use (2012–present)

+Flying activity

-The airfield was maintained by the RAF as a relief landing ground for aircraft based at nearby RAF Lossiemouth and continued to be used by Moray Flying Club.
+The airfield continued to be maintained by the RAF as a relief landing ground for aircraft stationed at nearby RAF Lossiemouth and remained in use by the Moray Flying Club.
 It could not be booked by other aircraft as a diversion airfield or for refuelling stops.

-In 2020, Boris Johnson, the UK Prime Minister visited Kinloss barracks and to hear about three Puma helicopters used to support the National Health Service and how personnel there were helping with mobile COVID-19 testing units.

-During 2020, regular flying temporarily returned to Kinloss when the first of the RAF's Poseidon MRA1 fleet arrived in the UK from the US in February 2020, initially operating from the barracks whilst work was carried out at RAF Lossiemouth to accommodate the new aircraft.
-Lossiemouth's airfield was closed between 10 August and 16 October 2020 whilst the intersection of its two runways was resurfaced.
-During the closure, routine Typhoon FGR4 training operations were relocated to Kinloss.
-A second Poseidon arrived before they and the Typhoons departed for Lossiemouth on the re-opening of the airfield in October 2020.
+Regular flying operations temporarily resumed at Kinloss in 2020 when the first of the RAF’s Boeing Poseidon MRA1 aircraft arrived in the UK from the United States in February of that year.
+The aircraft initially operated from Kinloss Barracks while infrastructure work was undertaken at RAF Lossiemouth to accommodate the new fleet.
+Lossiemouth’s airfield was closed between 10 August and 16 October 2020 to allow resurfacing of the intersection of its two runways.
+During this period, routine Eurofighter Typhoon FGR4 training activity was relocated to Kinloss.
+A second Poseidon aircraft arrived before both the Poseidon and the Typhoon detachments returned to Lossiemouth upon the airfield’s reopening in October 2020.

-The runway at Kinloss was permanently closed during 2021 and the military aerodrome traffic zone around the airfield withdrawn in January 2022.
-Moray Flying Club relocated to Lossiemouth.
+Fixed‑wing flying at Kinloss concluded in 2021 following the permanent closure of the runway, after which the military aerodrome traffic zone was formally withdrawn in January 2022.
+As a result, the Moray Flying Club relocated its activities to RAF Lossiemouth.

+Aircraft from RAF Lossiemouth utilised the former airfield in November 2025 to practice operating from an austere environment.
+Tactical Air Traffic Controllers and personnel from 39 Engineer Regiment worked together at short-notice to prepare Kinloss's runway for Typhoon and Poseidon aircraft landing within 24 hours.